rootcathacking/cloudcat/aws_cli.md

 ## Get policies
 There are managed policies and inline policies, see [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html).
-Check especially for inline policies and everything custom, as these are a likly candidates for excessive permissions and priv esc
+Check especially for inline policies and everything custom, as these are likly candidates for excessive permissions and priv esc
 ```
 aws iam get-policy --policy-arn ...
 aws iam get-user-policy --user-name user-example --policy-name ...